• Products

 Getting Good Advice When You Need It Most

-At some point as you age, you may need to create caregiving plans to care for aging parents, or you may even need caregiving services yourself.
-When families care for parents, it can cause tension or resentment.
+At some point, as you age, you may need to create caregiving plans to care for aging parents, or you may even need caregiving services yourself.
+When families care for their parents, it can cause tension or resentment.
 Some family members may feel like they’re doing or paying an unfair share.

-Decisions may need to be made about whether to move an aging parent into a child’s home or into assisted living.
-These are not easy decisions, and it can be hard for families to agree about what to do.
+Decisions may need to be made about whether to move an aging parent into a child’s home or assisted living.
+These are not easy decisions, and it can be hard for families to agree on what to do.
 A geriatric care manager, aka life care expert, can help families through these difficult decisions, including:

 • Address emotional concerns and worries